Research Output per year

 My curiosity was given shape by the academic training I received on my MA in History of Design and Material Culture for which I achieved a distinction.
 My dissertation research was on a series of WW2 murals created by Air Sea Rescue servicemen stationed at Newhaven Fort, a scheduled ancient monument in East Sussex, and the cultural biography of the paintings over time.
 My work there is ongoing and I am currently involved in helping to create an exhibition about the murals that aims to continue to develop their relationship with visitors of the Fort through our interpretation.

-Between March and June 2020 I will be taking up a work placement with English Heritage at Marble Hill House in south-west London.
+Between September and December 2020 I will be taking up a work placement with English Heritage at Marble Hill House in south-west London as an associate community engagement officer.
 My work will involve assisting the audience development manager on two Lottery funded resonance projects taking place there.
 Working in collaboration with the Marble Hill Revived project team, this placement will involve independent and guided research to support community engagement initiatives and interpretation at Marble Hill, as well as supporting the delivery of these through stakeholder management and workshop participation.

 My professional background spans nearly twenty years as a design assistant, costume effects technician, costumier, prop maker and stage manager in the film, television and theatre industries.
 My current research gives me the opportunity to combine a tacit understanding of embodied cognition through making and physical expression, with an academic platform to use this knowledge as a tool and a lens to explore the way others experience, create, cognate and communicate through their enminded bodies.